pratishrai/doraemon/README.md

 **__Fun__**

-`-8ball <your question>` - Play magic 8 Ball and get the answers to all your questions.
 `-meme` - Get a random meme from reddit.
 `-gif <query>` - Get a random GIF from tanor on the specified query.